How to Identify and Develop Employee Strengths?

 Because practice makes perfect, it makes sense to assign projects, tasks, and roles within your workforce based on each employee’s strengths.

 If someone’s known to be in a perpetual positive mood, you could team them up with an employee who’s harder to work with.
 Natural diplomats might be well-suited to negotiating with new clients.
-Brilliant problem-solvers could be perfect for handling customer complaints.
+Brilliant people who can easily solve problems or have incredible knowledge-based skills could be perfect for job duties that focus on handling customer complaints.
 And so on.